cfchou/play-for-scala-ch10-bodyparser/README.md

 custom BodyParser.

-Instead of Java libraries[*], [S3Put](https://github.com/cfchou/s3put) is used.
-S3Put is a small library that upload(HTTP PUT) files to Amazon S3 using _Spray.io_ and _Akka_.
+Instead of Java libraries[*], [S3Put](https://github.com/cfchou/s3put) is used here.
+S3Put is a small library that uploads(HTTP PUT) files to Amazon S3 using _Spray.io_ and _Akka_.

 [*] Original sample uses the java library [AsyncHttpClient(AHC)]